jiuchen1986/PyOps/istio/ansible/README.md

     [istioinstaller]
     master02

-If the `istioinstaller` group is ignored, the first host in the `master` group will be selected and added to `istioinstaller` group on run-time.
+If the `istioinstaller` group is ignored or empty, the first host in the `master` group will be selected and added to `istioinstaller` group on run-time.

 ### Configure group variables
 Several configurable variables for the installation are listed in `group_vars/istioinstaller.yaml` as follows:

-    istio_version: 0.5.0
+    istio_version: 0.7.1
     root_dir: /usr/local
     # do not change this
     istio_dir: "{{ root_dir }}/istio-{{ istio_version }}"